Bell Media: Layoffs, new partnerships (2014–17)

-Randy Lennox era (2017–19)
+Randy Lennox presidency (2017–20)

 On February 27, 2017, Turcke left Bell to join the National Football League as president of NFL Media.
 She was succeeded as president by Randy Lennox.
 That month, Bell also announced that it had partnered with record executive Scott Borchetta to develop a new, international television format that would "uncover, develop, and promote pop culture's next musical superstars", and "leverage Bell Media's massive reach and extensive platforms to showcase musicians on the national and international stage."
 CTV officially announced the new series, The Launch, in April 2017.

 On June 7, 2017, Wow Unlimited Media announced that it would acquire a specialty channel from the company (later revealed to be Comedy Gold; however, the sale would later be aborted, leading to the channel's shutdown in 2019) to form a new network targeting children and young adults, and provide children's television content for Bell's over-the-top ventures.
 As part of the purchase, BCE will take 3.4 million common voting shares in the company.

 On August 9, 2017, Bell announced that it would acquire Larche Communications' four Ontario radio stations, pending CRTC approval.

 On October 17, 2017, Bell Media announced its intent to acquire Historia and Séries+—two French-language networks whose Astral-owned stakes were divested during its acquisition by Bell—from Corus Entertainment for $200 million.
 On May 28, 2018, both transactions were blocked by the Competition Bureau, citing a condition on the Bell/Astral deal which forbade Bell from re-acquiring properties divested in the sale for 10 years after its completion.

 On January 23, 2018, Bell Media announced that it had reached licensing agreements with Starz Inc. and Lionsgate, and that TMN Encore would be rebranded under the Starz brand in 2019, featuring its programming.
 The following month, Bell launched SnackableTV, a streaming video app with short-form content from Bell Media properties and other sources.